akshatamohanty/akshatamohanty.github.io/essays/_posts/2024-05-12-software-development-principles-for-every-developer.md

 ---
-title: Everyday principles of software development.
+title: Everyday principles of software development—Because once in a while we should all go back to basics.
-description: Because once in a while we should all go back to basics.
+description:
 date: 2024-05-12
 tags:
   - software-engineering